 consider the distribution of course grades for the class as a whole and

 give more A's and B's according to a curve.

 assignments: Both homework and Wireshark

-please locate the TA in the classroom and give your submission to her quietly.)
+class, please locate the TA in the classroom and give your submission to him quietly.)

 Note: Wireshark lab

 on your own PC or laptop.

 you to learn how to use the sockets interface to

 provide client-server (also peer-peer) communications.
 There will be two

 programming assignments requiring the use of TCP and UDP socket calls.
 You